 So, you know, voting for Castle is like voting for Biden, like voting for a Democrat.

-CED ING giving up just because Christina O'Donnell wins.
+This automatic seeding of the race, though, CED ING, automatically giving up just because Christine O'Donnell wins.

-25 points down.
+Yeah, Russia, 25 points down.

-She can't make that up.
+She can't make that up in this year.

-Conservatism not worth fighting for.
+Conservatism not worth fighting for?

 With what's at stake here?